Aid Trucks Roll Into Gaza As Dispute Over Hostage Bodies Is Paused

 Israel's public broadcaster Kan reported that Wednesday's aid deliveries would include food, medical supplies, fuel, cooking gas and equipment to repair vital infrastructure.

-Underscoring the political challenges facing the truce, Israel's far-right National Security Minister Itamar Ben-Gvir, an opponent of the ceasefire plan, said on X that the aid delivery was a "disgrace".

-"Nazi terrorism understands only force, and the only way to solve problems with it is to wipe it off the face of the earth," he added, accusing Hamas of lies and abuse over the return of hostages' bodies.

 Rafah is due to be opened to Palestinian inhabitants of Gaza either entering or exiting the enclave.
-But Gazans awaiting medical evacuation told Reuters they had not yet received notification from the World Health Organisation to prepare for travel.
+But those awaiting medical evacuation told Reuters they had not yet received notification to prepare for travel.

+The Palestinian Authority, which governs in the Israeli-occupied West Bank, is preparing to operate the Rafah crossing into Egypt, which it previously did with EU assistance.
+Israel closed the crossing in 2007 after Hamas took over the enclave, but later allowed some movement through it under an agreement with Egypt.

 Several other Palestinian factions present in Gaza have backed the days-long Hamas security crackdown as it battles local clans that had tried to take over areas of the territory during the conflict.